-As at 24 June 2018, the Group had net current liabilities of \$1.0 million (2017: net current liabilities of \$2.5 million).
-In making their assessment, the Directors have taken into account that the net current liability position has continued to reduce since year end, current year trading to date is on budget, the forecast cash projections as well as that a significant portion, whilst technically shown as current liabilities, are in reality not expected to the payable within 12 months.
+As at 30 June 2019, the Group had net current liabilities of \$0.7 million (2018: net current liabilities of \$1.0 million).
+In making their assessment, the Directors have taken into account that the net current liability position has continued to reduce since year end, current year trading to date is ahead of the prior year, the forecast cash projections as well as that \$0.3 million of the current liabilities, whilst technically shown as current liabilities, is in reality not expected to the payable within 12 months.
+In addition, the Group is in the final approval stages of completing a new banking facility with Macquarie Bank which includes a \$2 million working capital/ guarantee amount, which will provide further headroom in the cash flow forecasts and facilitate the Groups growth/ acquisition plans.
 The Directors, therefore, have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for the foreseeable future.
-For these reasons, they continue to adopt the going concern basis in preparing the special purpose financial report.
+For these reasons, they continue to adopt the going concern basis in preparing the annual report.